 - Adjust where and to whom your ads appear for optimal ad exposure.

-How Audience lists works
+How Audience segment works

-- Sign into Google Ads.
+- Sign in to Google Ads.

 - Click the tools icon in the upper right corner.